 Heart disease remains one of the most urgent and widespread health challenges in the United States.
 According to the CDC, more than 800,000 Americans experience heart attacks each year, with about 200,000 facing a second heart attack in their lifetime.
-During the last 20 years, about 655,000 Americans have died from heart disease each year.
+During the last two decades, about 655,000 Americans have died from heart disease each year.

 "At a time where too many people are doubting scientists and health care professionals, we find a great deal to be hopeful about in this research," said Joel M. Friedman, president of the Alvin H. Baum Family Fund, an organization supporting healthier, more equitable and peaceful communities in the Chicago area.
 "This challenging aspect of heart disease has long been considered incurable.
 We believe in the researchers and feel confident that with support they can make this idea a reality."